 - Nanny workers’ comp coverage: The bottom line

-We researched the companies that offer nanny workers’ compensation insurance to come up with our top five for different reasons.
+We researched the companies that offer nanny workers’ compensation insurance to come up with our top six for different reasons.

 - Workers Comp For Nannies: Best for getting nanny coverage fast and comparing several quotes